| | | | |

 Once you have your stitch pattern, make a note of any stitch and row repeats that are needed for the pattern repeat.
 This is really key when it comes to calculating your stitch and row counts.
 You can learn more about working with stitch multiples here.

-You also need to bear in mind whether your stitch pattern has a right and wrong side as this will impact your row counts.
+You also need to bear in mind whether your stitch pattern has a right and wrong side, and whether it’s worked in rows or rounds (turned, unturned or continuous) as this will impact your row repeats.

 Below is a peek at one of the many swatches I made for the It’s Just Not Cricket sweater.
 Swatching and frogging and swatching is how I finally got a stitch pattern I was happy with.
 And of course, once I had the stitch pattern, I then had to start over and make a gauge swatch.